Irina Zaretska

 Irina Zaretska (born 4 March 1996) is a Ukrainian (until 2014) and Azerbaijani (since 2015) karateka.
 She won the silver medal in the women's +61 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
-She is a two-time gold medalist in the women's 68 kg event at the World Karate Championships (2018 and 2021) and the Islamic Solidarity Games (2017 and 2022).
-She also won the gold medal in this event at the 2015 European Games and the 2021 European Karate Championships.
+She is a three-time gold medalist in the women's 68 kg event at the World Karate Championships (2018, 2021 and 2023).
+Zaretska is also a two-time gold medalist in this event at the Islamic Solidarity Games (2017 and 2022) and the European Games (2015 and 2023).

 Career

-She won one of the bronze medals in the women's kumite 68 kg event at the 2014 World Karate Championships held in Bremen, Germany.
+Zaretska won a bronze medal in the women's kumite 68 kg event at the 2014 World Karate Championships held in Bremen, Germany.
 At the 2017 Islamic Solidarity Games held in Baku, Azerbaijan, she won the gold medal in the women's kumite 68 kg event.

-At the 2018 European Karate Championships held in Novi Sad, Serbia, she won the silver medal in the women's kumite 68 kg event.
+At the 2018 European Karate Championships held in Novi Sad, Serbia, Zaretska won the silver medal in the women's kumite 68 kg event.
 In the final, she lost against Elena Quirici of Switzerland.
 She also became world champion in the women's kumite 68 kg event at the 2018 World Karate Championships held in Madrid, Spain.

-In 2019, she won the silver medal in the women's kumite 68 kg event at the European Games held in Minsk, Belarus.
+In 2019, Zaretska won the silver medal in the women's kumite 68 kg event at the European Games held in Minsk, Belarus.
 Four years earlier, she won the gold medal in this event at the 2015 European Games held in Baku, Azerbaijan.

-She represented Azerbaijan in karate at the 2020 Summer Olympics in Tokyo, Japan.
+Zaretska represented Azerbaijan in karate at the 2020 Summer Olympics in Tokyo, Japan.
 She won the silver medal in the women's +61 kg event.
 In November 2021, she won the gold medal in the women's 68 kg event at the World Karate Championships held in Dubai, United Arab Emirates.

 She competed in the women's kumite 68 kg event at the 2022 European Karate Championships held in Gaziantep, Turkey.
 She also competed in the women's team kumite event.
 She lost her bronze medal match in the women's 68 kg event at the 2022 World Games held in Birmingham, United States.
 She won the gold medal in the women's 68 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+Zaretska won the silver medal in the women's 68 kg event at the 2023 European Karate Championships held in Guadalajara, Spain.
+A few months later, she won the gold medal in her event at the 2023 European Games held in Poland.
+She also won the gold medal in the women's 68 kg event at the 2023 World Karate Championships held in Budapest, Hungary.

+Zaretska won the silver medal in the women's 68 kg event at the 2025 World Games held in Chengdu, China.